-8.1.
-Boot Storage Peripheral
+8.2.
+Boot Storage

-This section defines an optional cable optimized menace for a boot/storage peripheral.
-If present, the peripheral interface is completed of one M-XIO x4 (defined in the M-XIO specification) connector and one P CPVR connection.
-Because this interface is using standard DC-MHS building places in could also be used for other peripherals that don't require the extended sideband signals.
-HPMs could also be used for other peripherals that don't require the subsystem or without a boot storage subsystem.
+This section defines an optional cable optimized interface for a boot/storage peripheral and two options for direct attach boot storage.
 This subsystem is typically implemented as 1 or 2 M.2 media devices or similar, and often with a RAID 1 controller.
-PCIe generational/speed requirements are not provided.
-Multiple HPMs sharing a single boot storage peripheral is outside the scope of this specification.
+PCle generational/speed requirements are not provided.